Carol Stack

 Carol B. Stack (born 1940) is an Urban American anthropologist who specialized in studies of African American networks, minority women, and youth.
-Stack has taken a strong role in several social sciences, and is Professor Emerita of Education in the Graduate School of Education at University of California, Berkeley.
+Stack has taken a strong role in several social sciences, and is professor emerita of Education in the Graduate School of Education at University of California, Berkeley.

 She taught at Boston University and Duke University before becoming Professor of Social and Cultural Studies in Education at Berkeley.

 She is the author of All Our Kin: Strategies for Survival in a Black Community and Call To Home: African Americans Reclaim the Rural South.

 Education

-Stack received her Masters in 1968 and her PhD in anthropology in 1972.
+Stack received her master's degree in 1968 and her PhD in anthropology in 1972.

 Accomplishments and awards

 Carol B. Stack was awarded the Prize for Critical Research in 1995 from the Society for the Anthropology of North America.
 She has also received many fellowships such as the Guggenheim, Rockefeller, and Russel Sage Fellowships.